-These apprenticeships include elements of mechanical, electrical and electronic engineering, providing apprentices with the skills needed to help support a safe, efficient and effective railway.
+Rail traction and rolling stock apprenticeships include elements of mechanical, electrical and electronic engineering, providing apprentices with the skills needed to work in the railway sector.

 The rail industry is a vibrant and growing means of public and freight transport.
 It provides a service to customers wanting to travel and to the freight and haulage industry.
 The railways are a complex system and one of the key parts is the train.

 Trains are made up of locomotives (also known as traction), carriages (for passengers), wagons (for cargo) and multiple unit stock (rolling stock).
 All must be maintained and repaired so they operate safely and efficiently and the majority of the work happens at night when carriages and rolling stock are not required to carry customers.